BetterThanTomorrow/calva/README.md

 ### ClojureScript REPL

 If you want to use ClojureScript, you start its repl off of the repl you have just started, i.e. **not** using `lein figwheel` because then the extension will not know how to connect.
-Open the porject in VS Code and the extension will connect to the ClojureScript repl for `cljs` files and to the Clojure repl for `clj` and `cljc` files.
+Open the project in VS Code and the extension will connect to the ClojureScript repl for `cljs` files and to the Clojure repl for `clj` and `cljc` files.

 Yay! 🥂 🤘 🍻